telekom/das-schiff/README.md

 ```

 Beside applying standard CAPI manifests incl. manifests of infrastructure providers, FluxCD in management cluster creates set of so called bootstrap Kustomizations.
 They represent the link between `cluster-definitions` and `cluster-components` repositories.
-Bootstrap Kustomizations are responsible for deploying of FluxCD and CNI as defined in `cluster-definitions` repo into a newly created workload cluster in order to hand the control to it.
+Bootstrap Kustomizations are responsible for deploying of FluxCD and CNI as defined in `cluster-definitions` repo into a newly created workload cluster, in order to hand the control to it.

-At the beginning the bootstrap Kustomizations are failing as the workload cluster is not yet there.
-As soon as workload cluster is available they will reconcile it and the loop will continue.
-After that the sole role of these Kustomizations is to repair / re-apply FluxCD in workload cluster if it fails for any reason.
+At the beginning the bootstrap Kustomizations are failing as the workload cluster is not there yet.
+As soon as the workload cluster is available they will reconcile it and the loop will continue.
+After that the sole purpose of these Kustomizations is to repair / re-apply FluxCD in the workload cluster if it fails for any reason.

-The sample bootstrap-kustiomization.yaml is given below.
+The sample bootstrap-kustomization.yaml is given below.

 ```yaml
 ---